AndresMiras/ExamplesUseState/README.md

     I also used Webpack for the packaging, development and construction of my project.
     This project includes: scss, css, dart scss, js, react + useState. git.

+    You need install Node to run this proyect  < v18.4.0

 # Scripts:

     npm i / npm install  -> Install libraries in .json